Azure/bicep-registry-modules/avm/res/sql/server/README.md

 - Required: Yes
 - Type: string

-### Parameter: `secretsExportConfiguration.resourceGroupName`

-Default to the resource group where this account is.
-The resource group name where the key vault is.

-- Required: No
-- Type: string

 ### Parameter: `secretsExportConfiguration.sqlAdminPasswordSecretName`

-The name of sql admin login password for secret to create.
+The sqlAdminPassword secret name to create.

 - Required: No
 - Type: string

 ### Parameter: `secretsExportConfiguration.sqlAzureConnectionStringSercretName`

-The name of sql server connection string for secret to create.
+The sqlAzureConnectionString secret name to create.

 - Required: No
 - Type: string